Graduate Film & TV (GFMTV-GT)

 GFMTV-GT 2102 Editing Workshop (2 Credits)

 This is a workshop for students to screen and explore the editing of their 2nd year films.
-With an emphasis on class participation, students will learn the art of feedback as well as editing.
-This class is designed to take students through the completion of their 2nd year film.
+With an emphasis on class participation, students will learn the art of feedback as well as editing, and the possibilities that editing brings to shape performances and story beats.
+This class is designed to take students through the different post production milestones towards the completion of their 2nd year film.

 Grading: Grad Tisch Graded